mbbx6spp/seckey-workshop/README.md

 ```

 The above shows version is 1.0.11.
 This is above the 1.0.9 version
-which as vulnerability for Yubikey NEO.
+which has a vulnerability for Yubikey NEO.

 ## Check Nitrokey